-- The ability to transfer on and off the toilet, which is scored under Transfer. - The ability to wash hands, which is scored under Personal Hygiene.
+- The ability to transfer on and off the toilet. - The ability to wash hands, which is scored under Personal Hygiene.

 The following table includes tips for getting clear, complete information during the interview.
 Include the information when entering the comment.
 The comment should always include who gave the information.